Daniel-Andarge/AiML_ACIS-insurance-solutions/README.md

    This will download the dataset files associated with the project.

 6. You can now access the datasets and use them in your project.

-### Updating the Data

-If you want to get the latest version of the datasets or update them, follow these steps:

-1. Pull the latest changes from the Git repository:

-    ```
-    git pull
-    ```

-2. Pull the updated data from the remote storage:
-    `    dvc pull
-   `
-    This will update the dataset files with the latest versions.

 ## Data Description